 For the last few years, I’ve been book reviewing for The Wall Street Journal, The Washington Post, The New York Times Book Review, and NPR Books, among others.
-Books are pillars of civilization, and I’m honored to participate in the conversation about them.
+Books are pillars of civilization.
+I’m honored to participate in the conversations that surround them.

 “Scaling the Walls of Yosemite,” for The Wall Street Journal, September 3 & 4, 2016, about Glen Denny’s Valley Walls: A Memoir of Climbing & Living in Yosemite.

 “Climb Every Mountain,” for The New York Times Book Review, May 1, 2016, about Maurice Isserman’s Continental Divide: A History of American Mountaineering.